kashu98/Simple-Deep-Learning/README.md

 # Simple Deep Learning
 This is a Python implementation of Deep Learning models and algorithms with a minimum use of external library.
 Simple Deep Learning aims to learn the basic concepts of deep learning by creating a library from scratch.
 ## Activation Functions
-The following activation functions are defined in activation.py as a class that has forward and backward methods.
+The following activation functions are defined in activation.py as class that has forward and backward methods.
 #### ReLU (Rectified Linear Unit)

 forward: